-Keep eyes and ears openWhile you can check your university’s social media channels for updates or groups for those looking for housemates, take your headphones out and lift your eyes from your phone too.
-The answer to your prayers may lie in the student newspaper, on a noticeboard in the student union or in a conversation at the next table over in the student bar.
+Keep eyes and ears openWhile you can check your university’s social media channels for updates or groups for those looking for housemates, the answer to your prayers may lie in the student newspaper, on a noticeboard in the student union or in a conversation at the next table over in the student bar.

-I’m going into first year without a place in halls – how do I find housemates?While nearly all universities aim to house first-year students on campus, if you secure your place at the last minute (ie through Clearing), there may not be any places left in halls.
-This means you may have to find a place in a house-share right off the bat.
+I’m going into first year without a place in halls – how do I find housemates?While nearly all universities aim to house first-year students on campus, if you secure your place at the last minute (i.e. through Clearing), there may not be any places left in halls - you may have to find a place in a houseshare instead.

 Don't feel like you're alone if this ends up being you.
-The number of students going through Clearing has grown each year; so the chances are there will indeed be others in the same position.
+The number of students going through Clearing has grown each year, so the chances are there will be others in the same position.

-Getting to know potential housemates online or making an impromptu trip to view properties a few weeks before term begins may not be ideal, but it might be your only choice.
-In reality it’s no different to how things would work if you had a place in halls, as you would still be living with strangers; the only difference here is that you need to find a property together (which your university can help with).
+Getting to know potential housemates online or viewing houses a few weeks before term begins may not be ideal, but it might be your only choice.
+In reality it’s no different to how things would work if you had a place in halls, as you would still be living with strangers - the only difference here is that you need to find a property together (which your university can help with).

-Because everything goes through your university’s housing office, they’ll be well aware of who is in need of a place to live, and can therefore match people up and support them in their search through some of the ways listed above.
+Because everything goes through your university’s housing office, they’ll be well aware of who is in need of a place to live - they can match people up and support them in their search.

-It might not be the conventional first-year student experience; but as we've said before, it's only for a year and it could have its benefits.
+It might not be the conventional first-year student experience, but it's only for a year and you might even enjoy it more.